mweagle/Sparta/content/docs/custom_resources/index.md

 }
 ```

+This function always succeeds and returns a non-empty results map consisting of a single key (`CustomResourceResult`).

 ### RequireCustomResource

-The next step is to associate this custom resource function with a previously created Sparta `NewLambda` result via [RequireCustomResource](https://godoc.org/github.com/mweagle/Sparta#LambdaAWSInfo.RequireCustomResource).
+The next step is to associate this custom resource function with a previously created Sparta `LambdaAWSInfo` instance via [RequireCustomResource](https://godoc.org/github.com/mweagle/Sparta#LambdaAWSInfo.RequireCustomResource).
 This function accepts:

   * `roleNameOrIAMRoleDefinition`: The IAM role name or definition under which the custom resource function should be executed.
 Equivalent to the same argument in [NewLambda](https://godoc.org/github.com/mweagle/Sparta#NewLambda).
   * `userFunc`: Custom resource function pointer